seva100/fabric-simulation/README.md

+Some parts of the program are the part of project skeleton and were written by course tutors (e.g. Vladimir Frolov).

 ## How to compile and execute

 To compile the program, open it from Microsoft Visual Studio. (code makes use of OpenGL and can be rewritten to work in Linux environment). **src/** folder contains Microsoft Visual Studio 2015 project file.